Esri/dynamic-situational-awareness-qt/docs/README.md

 # Message simulator

 The message simulator app broadcasts simulated messages over the peer-to-peer network.
-It is not meant for end users in the field but rather provides a way to test and demonstrate the capabilities of DSA apps by providing a simulated environment through messages.
-The message simulator broadcasts messages over a given port.
-DSA-Vehicle and DSA-Handheld apps can listen to the same port for new messages and update their displays as messages are received.
+It provides a way to test and demonstrate the message feed capabilities of DSA apps by providing a simulated environment for peer-to-peer messages, and is not intended for use in production.
+The message simulator reads simulated messages in [GeoMessage] XML format from a file and broadcasts them over a UDP port.
+The DSA Vehicle and Handheld apps can be configured to listen to the same UDP port for new messages and update their displays as messages are received.

 The message simulator can only consume one simulation file at a time.
-You can create a script to run multiple simulation instances at the same time from the command line.
-For example on Windows, run `DSA_MessageSimulator_Qt.exe -h` to see the usage options:
+You can create a script to run multiple simulation instances simultaneously from the command line.

+On Windows, run `DSA_MessageSimulator_Qt.exe -h` to see the usage options:

 ```xml
 Available command line parameters: